 Take good photos

 You are allowed to include 12 photographs for free on your listings, so try to use as many as you can.
 Photographs showing the item from a different angle, close ups and even any damage mean that your potential buyers are getting a clear picture about your items.
 Make sure you have good lighting for your photos too.
+Some sellers invest in lighting kits or a ring light for eBay photos.

 Describe your items well